digao-dalpiaz/DzHTMLText/README.md

    - Supporting tag params using multiple lines
    - Include space char automatically when using `<NBR>` tag or AutoBreak disable, in text sequence between lines
    - TDHLinkRef.Text now is TStringBuilder
+   - Set Left Marging when using List Items (Ordered and Unordered lists)

 <details>
   <summary>Click here to view the entire changelog</summary>